2020-DEV-AUG/TennisKata/README.md

 # TennisKata

-Unable to commit files directly, due to somme issues.
+Unable to commit files directly, due to some issue.
 I have archived entire project files and committed as single TennisKata.zip file.
 Please download repository and unarchive TennisKata.zip file to see project files.